WASSCE: WAEC compiles list of erring supervisors for sanctions — Nigeria Today

 “We want to assure the general public that the integrity of our examination is a top priority to the council, and we remain committed in ensuring that it remains so,” he said.

-Ojijeogu said that WAEC was deploying resources to introduce new techniques to protect its examinations.
+Ojijeogu told the newsmen that WAEC was deploying resources to introduce new techniques to protect its examinations.

 “We are all aware that one of the greatest challenges facing the education sector is examination malpractice.